MicrosoftDocs/win32/desktop-src/Msi/installer-extractpatchxmldata.md

-﻿---
+---
-Description: 'The ExtractPatchXMLData method of the Installer object extracts information from a patch as an XML string.
+Description: The ExtractPatchXMLData method of the Installer object extracts information from a patch as an XML string.
 The information can be used to determine whether the patch applies on a target system.
-This method calls MsiExtractPatchXMLData.' ms.assetid: '85940940-2002-4cb1-8e29-ba2374bf3796'
+This method calls MsiExtractPatchXMLData. ms.assetid: 85940940-2002-4cb1-8e29-ba2374bf3796
-title: 'Installer.ExtractPatchXMLData method'
+title: Installer.ExtractPatchXMLData method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.ExtractPatchXMLData method

 The **ExtractPatchXMLData** method of the [**Installer**](installer-object.md) object extracts information from a patch as an XML string.
 The information can be used to determine whether the patch applies on a target system.
-This method calls [**MsiExtractPatchXMLData**](msiextractpatchxmldata.md).
+This method calls [**MsiExtractPatchXMLData**](/windows/win32/Msi/nf-msi-msiextractpatchxmldataa?branch=master).

 ## Syntax